olstakh/XUnit-v3-IntegrationTesting/README.md

 ```
 Now `Test1` will be run after `Test2` and `Test3` and only if both have passed.

 If the test project doesn't have custom xunit framework extension (i.e. `[assembly: TestFramework(...)]` attribute), or assembly-level test case orderer (i.e. `[assembly: TestCaseOrderer(...)]`) - nothing else is needed.

+3. Decorate collection definitions with `DependsOnCollections` attribute, if you want to order collections in dependent order.
+Note - `DisableParallelization` should be set to `true`, otherwise collections will be run in parallel and order won't matter.

+If the test project doesn't have custom xunit framework extension (i.e. `[assembly: TestFramework(...)]` attribute), or assembly-level test collection orderer (i.e. `[assembly: TestCollectionOrderer(...)]`) - nothing else is needed.

 # How it works
 Package includes custom `TestCaseOrderer`, which guarantees tests are run in the order of their dependencies.
 Test is executed only if all dependent tests have executed and succeeded.
-Otherwise test is [skipped dynamically](https://xunit.net/docs/getting-started/v3/whats-new#dynamically-skippable-tests)
+Otherwise test is [skipped dynamically](https://xunit.net/docs/getting-started/v3/whats-new#dynamically-skippable-tests).
+Same goes for `TestCollectionOrderer` that deals with collections

 # Configuration